GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio/README.md

 ### Go to / Peek definitions

-You can find (go to / peek) the definition of a DSHL variable, function, shader, block statement, macro, HLSL variable, struct, class, interface, enum, define, or to the included file.
+You can find (go to / peek) the definition of a DSHL variable, function, shader, block statement, macro, HLSL variable, function, struct, class, interface, enum, define, or to the included file.

 ![definitions](DagorShaderLanguageSupport/Resources/Screenshots/definition.gif)

 ### Go to declarations

-You can find the declaration of a DSHL variable, function, shader, block statement, macro, HLSL variable, struct, class, interface, enum, define, or to the included file.
+You can find the declaration of a DSHL variable, function, shader, block statement, macro, HLSL variable, function, struct, class, interface, enum, define, or to the included file.

 ![declarations](DagorShaderLanguageSupport/Resources/Screenshots/declaration.gif)

 ### Go to implementations

-You can find the implementation of a DSHL function, shader, block statement, macro, HLSL struct, class, interface, enum, define, or to the included file.
+You can find the implementation of a DSHL function, shader, block statement, macro, HLSL function, struct, class, interface, enum, define, or to the included file.

 ![implementations](DagorShaderLanguageSupport/Resources/Screenshots/implementation.gif)